JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 * in the `sdf[CartesianIndex(row, col)] .= v`, `sdf[row, col] .= v` and `sdf[row, cols] .= v` syntaxes the assignment to `sdf` is performed in-place;
 * in the `sdf[rows, col] .= v` and `sdf[rows, cols] .= v` syntaxes the assignment to `sdf` is performed in-place;
 * `sdf.col .= v` syntax is allowed and performs in-place assignment to an existing vector `sdf.col`.
+* `dfr.col .= v` syntax is allowed and performs in-place assignment to a value extracted by `dfr.col`.

 Note that `sdf[!, col] .= v` syntax is not allowed as `sdf` can be only modified in-place.